 - The backup does not currently support backup or restore of Public folders.

-- Due to Microsoft API limitations, the service cannot backup user mailboxes converted to Shared Mailboxes with a service charge, nor can it currently backup Tasks.
+- Due to Microsoft API limitations, the service cannot backup user mailboxes converted to Shared Mailboxes without a service charge, nor can it currently backup Tasks.

 - Fair use policy includes up to 1TB of Microsoft 365 data per unique user.